 If paradoxical bronchospasm occurs, discontinue BREO immediately and institute alternative therapy.

 Hypersensitivity reactions such as anaphylaxis, angioedema, rash, and urticaria may occur after administration of BREO.
 Discontinue BREO if such reactions occur.

 Vilanterol can produce clinically significant cardiovascular effects in some patients as measured by increases in pulse rate, systolic or diastolic blood pressure, and also cardiac arrhythmias, such as supraventricular tachycardia and extrasystoles.
 If such effects occur, BREO may need to be discontinued.
 BREO should be used with caution in patients with cardiovascular disorders, especially coronary insufficiency, cardiac arrhythmias, and hypertension.

 Decreases in bone mineral density have been observed with long-term administration of products containing inhaled corticosteroids.
 Patients with major risk factors for decreased bone mineral content, such as prolonged immobilization, family history of osteoporosis, postmenopausal status, tobacco use, advanced age, poor nutrition, or chronic use of drugs that can reduce bone mass (eg, anticonvulsants, oral corticosteroids) should be monitored and treated with established standards of care.

 Glaucoma, increased intraocular pressure, and cataracts have been reported in patients with COPD or asthma following the long-term administration of inhaled corticosteroids.
-Close monitoring is warranted in patients with a change in vision or with a history of increased intraocular pressure, glaucoma, and/or cataracts.
+Consider referral to an ophthalmologist in patients who develop ocular symptoms or use BREO long term.